neoblackxt/MIUIAnesthetist/README.md

 # <a id="EN"></a>MIUI Anesthetist
 Carry out surgical strikes against MIUI.
+This module is committed to remove the limitations of MIUI, allows you enter the god mode of MIUI.

 ## FEATURES
 Disable MIUI integrity check when boot to prevent boot-loop, so that you can safely force delete System Updater and other system apps.

 Remove limit for disabling some packages and prevent some package auto re-enable when boot.

 Prevent MI Market from hijacking Google Play on MIUI China ROMs.
+Thanks to & enlightened from: 跟悟空扯关系@CoolApk [去除MIUI强制调用小米应用商店（非改build）](https://www.coolapk.com/feed/8492730?shareKey=MjM2ODkyMTI5Zjg4NWNlZDJhMzI~)、ccat3z@github 我不要小米应用市场

 Remove limit for third-party launcher on MIUI China ROMs.
-Thanks to tianma8023@github [FuckMiui](https://github.com/neoblackxt/FuckMiui)
+Thanks to & enlightened from: tianma8023@github [FuckMiui](https://github.com/neoblackxt/FuckMiui)

 Allow users to use Security - Manage apps to disable system apps.